Laleh-Zar Street: History

 Laleh-Zar Street, at the time it was constructed the length was eight hundred steps, which started from Topkhaneh Square and reached the Laleh-Zar square.
 This street was named Laleh-Zar because before it was full of wild tulips and beautiful trees, which was one of the royal resorts at that time.
 The eastern part of it leads to the Philikhaneh and the western part leads to Ala Al-Dawlah Street.

-It is said that after the return of Naser al-Din Shah from his first trip to Europe, where he had seen long streets and large squares, as he was influenced by the beauty of European street, he decided to construct a street (Laleh-Zar) through this area and tried to copy a Champs Elysees in Tehran.
+In 1873, after Naser al-Din Shah Qajar's first trip to Europe, he decided to construct a street (Laleh-Zar) through this area.
+In Europe, he had seen long streets and large squares and, inspired by their beauty, he tried to create a Champs Elysees in Tehran.
 By his order, they cut the trees and destroyed this green area, and its lands were divided among the royal family, a significant part of which was given to Mirza Ali Asghar Khan "Atabak".